 We’re actually all familiar with machine learning applications in our everyday lives.
 Both Amazon and Netflix use machine learning to learn our preferences and provide a better experience for the user.
 That could mean suggesting products that you might like or providing relevant recommendations for movies and TV shows.

 Similarly, in IoT machine learning can be extremely valuable in shaping our environment to our personal preferences.

-The billions of sensors and devices that will continue to be connected to the internet in the coming years will generate exponentially more data.
+The billions of sensors and devices that will continue to power connected devices, smart homes, and IoT devices in the coming years will generate exponentially more data.
 This huge increase in data will drive great improvements in machine learning, opening countless opportunities for us to reap the benefits.

 Not only we will be able to predict when machines need maintenance, we’ll be able to predict when we need maintenance too.
 Machine learning will be applied to the data from our wearables to learn our baseline and determine when our vitals have become abnormal, calling a doctor or ambulance automatically if necessary.

 Beyond individuals, we’ll be able to use that health data at scale to see trends across entire populations, predicting outbreaks of disease and proactively addressing health problems.